-AquaNES will spread its project outcomes on April 9, 2019, Berlin.
-Find the preliminary programme here.
+AquaNES spread its project outcomes on April 9, 2019, Berlin.
+Find the wrap-up of the day here.

 Prof. Dr. Thomas Grischek, AquaNES work package leader, and Prof. Dr. Chittaranjan Ray have recently edited a special issue of the journal Water.
 It is fully dedicated to the efficiency of bank filtration and post-treatment.
 All AquaNES partners working in this area have contributed to it.
 Find the open access publications here.

 What can membranes do to bank filtrate?
 Learn how nanofiltration removes contaminants in our demonstration site in Tiefwerder in Berlin, Germany.
 Take a virtual tour to better understand the concept.